sebagomez/shelltwit/README.md

 ## Build

-As of May 5th 2020 there's a single .NET Core 3.1 solution, which reference newly created NuGet packages.
+The repo contains a single .NET 5 solution, which reference newly created [twitterlib](https://github.com/sebagomez/twitterlib) [NuGet package](https://www.nuget.org/packages/Sebagomez.TwitterLib/).
-After downloading the repo just build the sln with Visual Studio 2019 (15.9+).
+After downloading the repo just build the sln with Visual Studio 2019.

 This build has been tested on Ubuntu [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), and it [works on my machine](https://blog.codinghorror.com/the-works-on-my-machine-certification-program/).
 It can now work on your machine thanks to [Docker](https://docker.com)

 For obvious security reasons I don't have the app Key and Secrets embeded in the code.
 If you want to run the app with your own crdentials you can setup two Environment variables named `TWIT_KEY` and `TWIT_SECRET`.
 With these, shelltwit will run as your registered twitter app.

 You can also build the app with the provided [build.cmd](./build.cmd) file if you're running on Windows or [build.sh](./build.sh) script if you're on Mac or Linux.
-If you're not on Windows you'll also need to run the [publish.sh](./publish.sh).

 After that just open an terminal at the bin folder and run the application:
 ```dotnet